 The rancidification of oats is the result of fat oxidation.
 In this case, eating expired oats as a one-time thing might not necessarily make you sick or ill.
 However, the regular intake of rancid oats will make you ill, and it can cause some trouble to your digestive system.
 So stick to fresh oats!

 How To Use Leftover Oats

-If you still wanna enjoy their nutty flavour, you could definitely bake them.
-Anything from cookies, pancakes, muffins, flapjacks, the list is infinite!
+If you still wanna enjoy their nutty flavor, you could definitely bake them.
+Anything from cookies, pancakes, muffins, and flapjacks, the list is infinite!

-If baking isn’t your thing, maybe non-dairy milk works for you?
-Try make your own oat milk.
-Just blend your oats with some water and honey, filter them and you’ve got some easy homemade oat milk!
+If baking isn’t your thing, maybe non-dairy milk works for you.
+Try to make your own oat milk.
+Just blend your oats with some water and honey, filter them, and you’ve got some easy homemade oat milk!